cyroz1/vidcord/README.md

 - Two methods to import videos:
   - Drag and drop or browse for video files to import.
   - Right click .mp4 files in File Explorer and choose "Compress with vidcord".
-- Select between two quality options:
+- Select between four quality presets:
-  - Low quality (free users): 25MB target size, 480p resolution.
-  - High quality (Nitro users): 50MB target size, 720p resolution.
+  - 25MB, 480p (Free users)
+  - 50MB, 720p (Nitro Basic or Level 2 Boost)
+  - 100MB, 1080p (Level 3 Boost)
+  - 500MB, native res (Nitro)
 - Chose between common hardware and software encoders.
 - Set the starting and ending point of the output clip in seconds.
 - Highlights converted file in its output path in File Explorer.